amaliix-10/Amal-Aljuaid-website-profile/README.md

 # Amal-Aljuaid-website-profile
 ## Personal Profile Website Project

 Welcome to my personal website repository!
-This document outlines the step-by-step process of building a clean, lightweight personal portfolio using standard **HTML5** and **Notepad++**.
+This document outlines the step-by-step process of building a clean, lightweight personal portfolio using standard **HTML** and **Notepad++**.

 ---